syifan/webcv/README.md

 - `section`: each item in `sections` defines a top-level block such as Education or Publications.
 - `subsection`: optional grouping inside a section; useful when you need multiple tables under a single heading.
 For example, Publications can have Conference Papers and Journal Articles as subsections.
 - `table`: every section or subsection is rendered as a table so content and metadata stay aligned, even in condensed layouts.
 - `table entry`: the smallest unit that describes one item in your CV, such as a job, degree, or publication.
-An entry have 3 parts: index, meta, and content.
+An entry has 3 parts: index, meta, and content.
 Index and meta are optional, but content is required.
 The content field supports multiple lines for rich descriptions.
 The first row of the content is the entry title (bold text), and subsequent rows are additional details or bullet points.

 The `public/cv_data.yml` file stitches these pieces together.
 It starts with global metadata and then lists sections in the order they should appear: